Skip to main content

 Session History

-Home screen > Select Project > Analysis > Session History
+Home > Select Project > Analysis > Session History

 In Session History, you can see what has been performed in a specific session during the query period.
 It provides information that allows you to check how much resource has been used for SQL for a long-running session and analyze the causes.